SourLen/Jugendwort/README.md

 # Jugendwort
 This is a Python3 project used to bot the Jugendwort 2020 by Langenscheidt.
 It has been made with Selenium and can submit around 20 words per minute.
+You need to have Python, Selenium and Chrome aswell as ChromeDriver installed.